taksug229/nba-salary-prediction/README.md

 ### Background
 I've been playing basketball for more than 20 years and it's one of my favorite things to do in my free time.
 I've been a fan of the NBA since the 90's and basketball is my favorite sport to watch.

 Basketball has many different stats that measure player's performance.
 I was curious if I can predict the salary of the NBA players based on their stats.
-If I can precisely predict the salary, I can give recommendation to teams to recruit the "under valued players" like in the movie, Moneyball, to maximize their return on investments.
+If I can precisely predict the salary, I can give recommendations to teams to recruit the "undervalued players" like in the movie, Moneyball, to maximize their return on investments.

 ### Data